Generating and Adapting to Diverse Ad-Hoc Cooperation Agents in Hanabi: Introduction

-This paper is an extension of a previous paper~\cite{canaan2019diverse} presented at the 2019 IEEE Conference on Games (CoG).
-Sections~\ref{sec:meta-agent} and~\ref{sec:meta-agent-results} are novel contributions describing the meta-agent and associated results.
-The earlier sections include, among smaller changes, the addition of pseudocode describing the MAP-Elites algorithm, the definition of a new behavioral metric (IPP) that doesn't rely on secret information and a more detailed discussion about the relevance of techniques that account for behavioral diversity in the context of ad-hoc cooperative game AI benchmarks.
+This paper is an extension of our previous paper~\cite{canaan2019diverse} presented at the 2019 IEEE Conference on Games (CoG).
+The process of generating rule-based agents with MAP-Elites is based on that paper.
+Our novel contributions are the meta-agent itself, the introduction of a new behavioral metric (IPP) and a more detailed discussion about the relevance of techniques that account for behavioral diversity in the context of ad-hoc cooperative game AI benchmarks.

+We show that the meta-agent is able to improve its performance over a ``Generalist'' baseline across independent series of 10 games, a number of games compatible with human interaction.{The meta-agent is, as far as we know, the first agent for collaborative play in Hanabi that adapts by switching between policies and, to the best of our knowledge, the first that makes decisions based on information collected across multiple matches.
+This poses problems for evaluating the agent, as there is no established baseline to beat.
+In this paper, we compare the meta-agent's performance both with a ''Generalist'' (non-adaptive) and "Random-Response'' baseline.
+The Adaptive and Generalist versions handily outperform the Random-Response baseline, with the Adaptive version achieving slightly higher scores within its training distribution, but slightly lower when evaluated outside its training distribution.}